-b.
+h.
 Closing of agreement with Equinix

 On January 8, 2020, the Company informed the definitive closing of the strategic agreement with Equinix to strengthen its offering of IT and cloud solutions.
 As announced on October 3, 2019, Equinix acquired the operations and assets of three data centers from Axtel; two located in Querétaro and one in the metropolitan area of Monterrey.
-The valuation of this transaction was US \$ 175 million, which was settled in cash, except for US\$13 million related to an escrow, which were released on January 8, 2021. (see Note 7 and 31).
+The valuation of this transaction was US \$ 175 million, which was settled in cash, except for US\$13 million related to an escrow, which were released on January 8, 2021.
+(See Note 7).